Bailey, Davidson Wildcats to visit Cheeks, Dayton Flyers - WTOP News

 BOTTOM LINE: Enoch Cheeks and Dayton host Reed Bailey and Davidson in A-10 action.

-The Flyers are 12-1 on their home court.
-Dayton is ninth in the A-10 scoring 74.8 points while shooting 47.0% from the field.
+The Flyers have gone 12-1 in home games.
+Dayton averages 16.0 assists per game to lead the A-10, paced by Malachi Smith with 5.7.

 The Wildcats are 3-5 against conference opponents.
-Davidson averages 75.1 points while outscoring opponents by 4.3 points per game.
+Davidson is 5-5 when it has fewer turnovers than its opponents and averages 9.0 turnovers per game.

-Dayton makes 47.0% of its shots from the field this season, which is 2.1 percentage points higher than Davidson has allowed to its opponents (44.9%).
-Davidson averages 6.0 more points per game (75.1) than Dayton allows to opponents (69.1).
+Dayton’s average of 8.1 made 3-pointers per game this season is only 0.1 more made shots on average than the 8.0 per game Davidson gives up.
+Davidson scores 6.0 more points per game (75.1) than Dayton gives up (69.1).

+The Flyers and Wildcats match up Tuesday for the first time in conference play this season.

-TOP PERFORMERS: Malachi Smith is averaging 10.1 points and 5.7 assists for the Flyers.
-Nate Santos is averaging 14.4 points and 5.4 rebounds over the last 10 games.
+TOP PERFORMERS: Smith is averaging 10.1 points and 5.7 assists for the Flyers.
+Nate Santos is averaging 15.1 points over the last 10 games.

-Bailey is shooting 51.4% and averaging 19.9 points for the Wildcats.
-Bobby Durkin is averaging 3.5 made 3-pointers over the last 10 games.
+Bobby Durkin is shooting 42.9% from beyond the arc with 3.3 made 3-pointers per game for the Wildcats, while averaging 15.4 points and six rebounds.
+Bailey is averaging 20.9 points and 3.9 assists over the last 10 games.

 LAST 10 GAMES: Flyers: 5-5, averaging 70.2 points, 28.2 rebounds, 14.2 assists, 7.6 steals and 3.5 blocks per game while shooting 44.0% from the field.
 Their opponents have averaged 71.4 points per game.